 Then they float down both sides of the table to land kisses on his cheeks.
 He receives them like marks of approval, a sign that he has accomplished what was required of him; as a father, a mentor and a protector.

-They tell him of the trials and trivia of their day, while the children peer timidly round the table leg, murmuring for mummy to shift their attention back again.
+They tell him of the trials and trivia of their day, while the children peer timidly round the table leg, murmuring for mummy to shift her attention back to them.
 He smiles at both of these of things and takes a long drink from the glass of red wine that has been keeping him company until now.
 The alcohol floods his bloodstream and he feels his sense of contentment amplify.

 More people arrive; husbands and cousins.
 They come to him with a handshake or a squeeze of the shoulder and congratulate him on his accumulated years.
-He avoids their eyes and politely deflects the reminder with a ‘thank you’, not wanting to be drawn inwards.
+He avoids their eyes and politely deflects the reminder with a ‘thank you’, not wanting to be drawn inwards to thoughts of ageing.

 In a timely fashion, the food arrives to gasps of delight.
 Elbows bump and hands criss-cross one another to reach for platters of oily vegetables and glistening meats.
 He relishes in this ceremony, knowing that the goodness of the food is being shared amongst all who are dear to him, as it should, and always has been.

-He holds this thought as the flavours, rich and comforting, sink into his belly and he savours the satisfaction as much on everyone else’s behalf as for himself.
+He holds this thought as the flavours, tasty and comforting, sink into his belly and he savours the satisfaction as much on everyone else’s behalf as for himself.

 A toast is made to his wife, the cook, and he hurriedly lifts his glass to cover up for his absent-mindedness.
 Her soft, green eyes dart about the table in a panic and he loves her then; always the observer, but so rarely the observed.
 He loves his daughters too, their sweet faces, buoyant with the promise of youth and the beginnings of family.
 He’s been good to them, he thinks.
 He’s provided.
 And now they are blossoming.

-He tops up his glass and almost drains it again.
+He tops up his glass and almost drains it.
 Then he grins, forgetting what made him smile.
 Does it matter?

 The conversation drifts around him now, detached and incoherent.
 Words are directed his way, but he scarcely engages in their meaning.
 He drinks again and the room becomes a little brighter.